Understanding Catastrophic Forgetting in Language Models via Implicit Inference: Linear Regression Experiments

 \section{Linear Regression Experiments}

-We explore a simple synthetic setup where we train transformers to in-context learn linear functions.
-Our setup tries to mirror the structure of large language model training by pretraining over a broad class of many tasks, from the distribution $\contdist$, and a special set of few tasks, from the distribution $\discretedist$ (\refsec{pretrain}).
-When we fine-tune the model to improve performance over $\discretedist$, the model seems to ``forget'' the capability to solve tasks from $\contdist$ (\refsec{ft-pretrained}).
-However, we hypothesize that these capabilities are rather ``suppressed'' (\refsecs{understanding-ft}{hypothesis}), and we find that we can recover them through our principled conjugate prompting strategy (\refsec{conjugate-linreg}).
+We explore a synthetic setup where we train transformers to in-context learn linear functions.
+Our setup mirrors language model training by pretraining over a broad class of tasks from the distribution $\contdist$ and a special set of few tasks from the distribution $\discretedist$ (\refsec{pretrain}).
+When we fine-tune to improve performance on $\discretedist$, the model seems to ``forget'' the capability to solve tasks from $\contdist$ (\refsec{ft-pretrained}).
+However, we hypothesize that these capabilities are actually ``suppressed'' (\refsecs{understanding-ft}{hypothesis}) and find that we can recover them through conjugate prompting (\refsec{conjugate-linreg}).